loopsocial/firework_sdk_official/README_v2.md

 ### Prerequisites
-To integrate FireworkSDK into your application, you have to register your application with Firework platform and get unique app_id.
-To get the app_id
+To integrate FireworkSDK into your application, you have to register your application with Firework platform and get unique clientId.
+To get the clientId

 - [X] Provide your application's applicationId / package name to the business team / engineering team you are co-ordinating with.
 If your applicationId is different from package name, provide applicationId.
-- [X] We will email you the app_id.
+- [X] Our team will create clientId and share it with you.

-The app_id is used to authenticate your application with the server.
-Authentication will fail if your application's applicationId / package name is different from what you provided, or you use wrong app_id.
+The clientId is used to authenticate your application with the server.
+Authentication will fail if your application's applicationId / package name is different from what you provided, or you use wrong clientId.

 ### How to add library to your project?

 Please select the appropriate version of firework sdk library.
+We currently support ExoPlayer version v2.9.6, v2.11.7, v2.12.1.

 https://github.com/loopsocial/firework_sdk_official/blob/master/RELEASENOTES.MD